 The program is based in Serbia’s capital, Belgrade.
 With vestiges of its previous socialist state, this former capital of Yugoslavia remains the largest metropolitan city in southeast Europe and is home to numerous activist groups and civil society organizations.
 A vibrant and dynamic city, Belgrade is very important to the study of transition and change in the Balkans in the last decades.
 While in Belgrade, you will live with a host family and attend classes at the Faculty of Media and Communications at Singidunum University.
 You will have the chance to explore the city’s cultural centers, museums, and markets while uncovering its socialist past and experiencing the vibrant pace of everyday life today.

-Choose between three tracks: independent field research, internship, or journalism.
+Choose between two tracks: independent field research or internship.

 Compare post-war change in three countries.